GSA/fpki-guides/pages/fpki_certificate_profiles.md

 permalink: /certprofiles/
 ---

-Certificate profiles specify the unique parameter settings needed for certificates and CRLs issued under a certificate policy.

-The links below will take you to the X.509 v3 certificate and the v2 certificate revocation list (CRL) extensions profiles for the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (aka, _Common Policy CP_).
+These profiles specify the unique parameter settings needed for X.509 v3 certificates and v2 certificate revocation list (CRL) extensions issued under the _X.509 Certificate Policy For The U.S. Federal PKI Common Policy Framework_ (aka, _Common Policy CP_).
+They will be published in the upcoming _X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program, Federal Bridge, and PIV-I_.

-**Notes on _Common Policy CP_ Certificate Profile Worksheets:**
+The current updates include:
+* Revised certificate and CRL extensions values.<!--Check with Wendy--accurate statement?-->
-* They also include guidance for certificates issued under certificate policies cross-certified with the Federal Bridge Certification Authority (FBCA), as well as certain formats and semantics from RFC 5280[^n] to promote interoperability across PKI communities.
+* Guidance for certificates issued under certificate policies cross-certified with the Federal Bridge Certification Authority (FBCA).
-* Previous versions of these certificate profile worksheets appeared in the SSP[^n], FBCA[^], and PIV-I[^].
-To trace the profiles' worksheet numbering, go to: [Historical Worksheet-Numbering Table](#historical certificate-profile-worksheet-numbering)
+* Formats and semantics taken from RFC 5280[^n] to promote interoperability across federal and external PKI communities.

-## Certificate Profile Worksheets
+## Certificate and Extensions Profile Worksheets

+For a traceability matrix of worksheet versions, go to:  [Historical Worksheet Numbering](#historical-worksheet-numbering).

 ### CAs